Iron-Rich Prune Puree For Baby

 - prunes

 - chia seeds – optional.
 This bonus ingredient adds so many important nutrients, from fiber to iron, calcium, magnesium and more.
-Just a 1/2 teaspoon is all you need.
+Just a 1/2 teaspoon is all you need!

-Want more Puree Ideas?
+Want more Baby Puree Ideas?

 How to Make Prune Puree for Baby

 There’s really no need for a huge step-by-step process when pureeing prunes because all you really need is a food processor (or high-tech blender).
+I even used this mini individual blender for quicker and easier cleaning!

 Prep Tip